samumantha/github-jupyter-4-ds/content/index.md

 ## Inspiration for this lesson and further reading

-- TODO: CodeRefinery lesson DOIs
+- TODO: Link to CodeRefinery lesson DOIs
-- TODO: Skills4EOSC curriculum link
+- TODO: Link to Skills4EOSC curriculum link